chatox/networks-science-course/practicum/ps03_ipython_data_management.md

 # Practice Session 03: Python data management

 In this session we will study an application of complex networks analysis to medicine.
-We will start with the *diseasome*, a bi-partite network connecting all known genetic diseases (by 2005) with genes whose mutations re implicated in that disease.
+We will start with the *diseasome*, a bi-partite network connecting all known genetic diseases (by 2005) with genes whose mutations are implicated in that disease.

 The initial dataset `disease-genes.csv` contains the following columns: